Media Highlights 2023

 Health issues that are sometimes mistaken for gluten sensitivity

 People frequently blame gluten for symptoms they're experiencing when their condition may not by related to gluten at all.
-Guy Weiss, MD, director of the Celiac Disease Program, provides expert commentary on non-celiac gluten sensitivity (NCGS) in this U.S. News & World Report article.
+Guy Weiss, MD, director of the Celiac Disease Program, provides expert commentary on non-celiac gluten sensitivity (NCGS) in a U.S. News & World Report article.

 Early detection is essential to surviving the "silent killer"

 Actress Kirstie Alley died this month at age 71, reportedly after a short battle with colon cancer.
 Folasade P. May, MD, PhD, MPhil, director of the Melvin and Bren Simon GI Quality Improvement Program, was interviewed by Jim Moret on Inside Edition and discussed the warning signs of colorectal cancer, rising rates in young adults and the importance of screening.
-Watch interview
+Watch Inside Edition interview

 Five reasons you're pooping more than usual